-- It is recommended that hydrants be inspected twice per year to ensure their satisfactory operation.
+- 1. It is recommended that hydrants be inspected twice per year to ensure their satisfactory operation.
 After each use (especially in cold weather) hydrants should be specifically inspected for drainage. - 2.
 Routine inspection should cover the points outlined in AWWA Manual M17 and include (but not be limited to) the following points: - a.
 External inspection of paint, caps, chains, etc. - b.
 Checking traffic type hydrants for damage to the breakaway feature. - c.
 Using a listening device to check the main valve for leakage. - d.
 Statically testing the hydrant to look for leakage at gaskets, caps, O-rings and drains.

 - e.
 Verifying the hydrant drains properly. - f.
-Cycling the hydrant from full open to full close. - Check for routine lubrication needs which includes but may not be limited to loss of lubricant, nozzle caps and operating mechanism. - 3.
+Cycling the hydrant from full open to full close. - 9.
+Ensuring hydrant is properly lubricated at operating mechanism and nozzle cap threads. - 3.
 At time of inspection, flush the hydrant to remove any foreign material from the hydrant and the lateral.
 If necessary, flush the drains by filling the hydrant and then cycling open the main valve two times to force water out of the drains under pressure.
 If the hydrant is non-draining type, pump water out after flushing.